 A location, or type of location, real or otherwise, that a person has a strong emotional connection to, considering it 'home' despite not having been raised or spending much time there.

 Describes any experience that is in-between being singlet and multiple.
 Median systems exist on a continuum between being one person in a body and being multiple distinct people in a body.

 An orientation label for alterhuman/nonhumans who are sexually and/or romantically attracted to other alterhumans and/or nonhumans. this can mean monsters, aliens, or mythical creatures - any intelligent nonhuman creature.

 In an alterhuman context, someone who identifies as something other than human.
 Can be used to refer to the otherkin and therian communities collectively, or can refer to someone who identifies as nonhuman outside of those communities.

 Otherheartedaka: animalhearted, fictionhearted

 Having a strong identification with or connection to an entity while maintaining an identity separate from it.
 Is commonly described as a family-like affinity or being 'almost' the entity but not quite.

-A person who identifies on an integral and subjective level as nonhuman, specifically as a mythical or non-earthly creature.
+A person who identifies on an integral level as nonhuman, specifically as a mythical or non-earthly creature.